Unknown-guy-369/CLASSICAL-PLANNING/README.md

-# ExpNo:10 Implementation of Classical Planning Algorithm
+# EX-10 : IMPLEMENTATION OF CLASSICAL PLANNING ALGORITHM

-# AIM:
+## AIM :
  To implement the classical planning algorithm using python.

-# Algorithm or Steps Involved:
+## ALGORITHM :
 <ol>
   <li>Define the initial state</li>
   <li>Define the goal state</li>